UKGovernmentBEIS/CCA/uk-cca-app-web/README.md

 is an OpenAPI generated library that contains services and models related to the CCA API and can be found [here](projects/cca-api/).

+### The `common` library

+is a set of dependencies that we take from the NETZ web repository.
+This dependency should eventually be moved upstream and follow a semver approach.

 ## Build

 The libraries of the project must be build first if there are new versions.
 To build both libraries at once, run the custom script: